chazzka/clanekforest/clanek.md

 In the proposed solution, $P_a$ falls into an area (vertex) with the *depth = 5*, isolating $P_a$ and its adjacent datapoints from the rest of the anomalies.
 This allows the distinction between the points, making later novelty evaluation much more feasible.

-Obrazek x ukazuje, stále máme tři runy, že  narozdíl od ukázky nahoře s outlierem, kde prostě body byly blízko hranice s 8.94 depth tak jsou taky regulary, tady se nám body usadili do oblasti s depth = 3 (asi budeme muset zas dopočítat), zatímco
+Obrazek x ukazuje, stále máme tři runy, že  narozdíl od ukázky nahoře s outlierem, kde prostě body byly blízko hranice s 8.94 depth tak jsou taky regulary, tady se nám body usadili do oblasti s depth = 5, zatímco ostatni kolem jsou 9.05, 6.54 (po dopočítání path_lenght, tak jak bylo vysvětleno výše)

 - [ ] TODO: toto se smaze
 Figure X shows, that after three runs (max_depth = 3) the regular datapoints had been isolated by being fitted in the regions of greater depth.